 3. The New Child Tax Credit

-The new child tax credit has gone through big changes for 2018.
+The new child tax credit has gone through big changes since the law was introduced.
 The credit was only $1,000 per qualifying child in 2017 and was nonrefundable if you didn’t owe income tax.
 The 2018 credit is worth $2,000 per qualifying child and is refundable up to $1,400, even if you don’t owe a penny of taxes.
 The income limit at which the credit phases out has been increased to $200,000 for single filers and $400,000 for those who are married filing jointly.

 This bigger credit and its refundability will help offset some of the loss of the exemptions.
-But as with any tax scenario, the overall impact depends on your personal situation.
+But as with any tax scenario, how these changes affect you depends on your personal situation.

 4. Changes to Itemized Deductions

-Itemized deductions have been significantly changed in 2018.
-As always, you should only itemize your deductions if the amount will be higher than the standard deduction.
+Itemized deductions have been significantly changed in 2019.
+As always, you should itemize your deductions only if the amount will be higher than the standard deduction.
 With the higher standard deductions in the new tax law, this level is harder to reach.
 Combined with some of the big changes below, itemizing deductions will probably become much less popular than in the past.

 Medical and dental costs actually work out in your favor, as you can deduct expenses that exceed 7.5 percent of your adjusted gross income rather than the old 10 percent threshold, giving you 2.5 percent more to deduct.